 It is also important to immediately address any spills, whether they take place in the cabinet where you keep them or on a countertop as you are actively preparing a meal.
 As a precautionary measure, you can install sticky traps that contain the female cigarette beetle sex pheromone.
 This will allow you to identify any future infestations right away before they have a chance of becoming a full-blown problem.

-If you spot cigarette beetles in your home, contact Pest & Termite Consultants, Inc. for timely service that works around your schedule.
+If you spot cigarette beetles in your home, contact our Raleigh pest control specialists at Pest & Termite Consultants, Inc. for timely service that works around your schedule.
 Not only is service our number one priority, but we also have an A+ rating with the Better Business Bureau (BBB).